thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-modify.md

     ![]({{ site.baseurl }}/images/delete-table.png "delete a connection table")

-    {% include note.html content="If you attempt to delete a table with dependent objects, the operation is blocked.
-A warning appears, with a list of links to dependent objects." %}
+    If you attempt to delete a table with dependent objects, the operation is blocked.
+A *Cannot delete* window appears, with a list of links to dependent objects.
+See [Deleting a table with dependent objects]({{ site.baseurl }}/data-integrate/embrace/embrace-snowflake-modify.html#deleting-a-table-with-dependent-objects)

+### Deleting a table with dependent objects

-6. Click the link for each object to modify or delete it.
+- In the *Cannot delete* window, click the link for each object to modify or delete it.

    When all dependencies are removed, you can delete the table.